VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 .. note::

-    It is mandatory to have shovel links on both directions as it is request-response type of communication.
+    It is mandatory to have shovel links in both directions because RPC is a request-response type of communication.
 We will need to set the agent identities for caller and callee in the `$VOLTTRON_HOME/rabbitmq_shovel_config.yml`.
 The "blue" arrows show the resulting the shovel binding key.